aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PDF to SXC" h2="Export PDF File to SXC via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PDF files to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and efficient way to convert PDF files to SXC without any manual intervention.

+The process of converting PDF to SXC involves two steps.
+Firstly, Aspose.PDF for .NET is used to export PDF to XLSX.
+This component provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing PDF files.
+It also supports a variety of formats, including XLSX, XLS, CSV, HTML, and TXT.

+Once the PDF file is converted to XLSX, Aspose.Cells for .NET is used to convert XLSX to SXC.
+This component provides a comprehensive set of features to manipulate spreadsheets, such as creating, editing, formatting, and printing spreadsheets.
+It also supports a variety of formats, including SXC, XLSX, XLS, CSV, HTML, and TXT.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PDF file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PDF to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to SXC.
+Using Aspose.Total for .NET, developers can easily convert PDF files to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and efficient way to convert PDF files to SXC without any manual intervention.
+It also supports a variety of formats, making it a great choice for developers who need to convert PDF files to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}